awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

 1. Create an IAM policy that grants the CNI metrics helper `cloudwatch:PutMetricData` permissions to send metric data to CloudWatch\.

-   1. Copy the following contents to a file named `cni-metrics-helper-policy.json`\.
+   1. Run the following command to create a file named `cni-metrics-helper-policy.json`\.

       ```
+      cat >cni-metrics-helper-policy.json <<EOF
       {
           "Version": "2012-10-17",
           "Statement": [